Carnage in Homs district as tanks open fire - video

 ROAMING TANKS

-Residents in some areas said they were too terrified to venture outside.
+Residents said they were too terrified to venture outside.
 One described to Reuters a state of siege.

 "They've been doing a few surprise rounds of firing every few hours since early morning," construction worker Tamir told Reuters by telephone.
 "I don't feel hopeful that the Arab League monitors can do anything, they won't help us at all."